Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Introduction

 \begin{enumerate}

 \item $\mathbf{4=2+2}$.
 This is probably the most natural situation.
-It amounts to studying the fourth moment of $L(1/2,\sigma)$ or the second moment of $L(1/2,\sigma\times \sigma_0)$ over a family of $\sigma$, where $\sigma_0$ is a fixed automorphic form of $\GL(2)$.
-If one is to be rigorous, this does not exactly fit the description above as we may have to deal with certain periods which are only related to $L$-functions up to taking its square (\textit{cf.} \cite{Ichino2008Trilinear}).
-A reciprocity formula, in this case, is implicit in \cite{MV2010subconvexity}, and, to our knowledge, the first instance of such an equality is in \cite{AK2018level}.
+It amounts to studying the fourth moment of $L(1/2,\sigma)$ or the second moment of $L(1/2,\sigma\otimes \sigma_0)$ over a family of $\sigma$, where $\sigma_0$ is a fixed automorphic form of $\GL(2)$.
+If one is to be rigorous, the latter does not exactly fit the description above as we may have to deal with certain periods which are only related to $L$-functions up to taking the square of its absolute value (\emph{cf}.\ \cite{Ichino2008Trilinear}).
+In the fourth-moment case, this dates back to unpublished work of Kuznetsov and Motohashi; see \cite{motohashi2003functional}.
+In the Rankin-Selberg case, a reciprocity formula is implicit in \cite{MV2010subconvexity}, and an explicit version can be found in \cite{AK2018level}.
 Later, a period approach to the equality was developed by Zacharias in \cite{Zach2019Periods} and \cite{Zach2019Periods2}.
-The latter also deals with regularization and contain a strong subconvex bound for $L(1/2,\sigma)$, where $\sigma$ is a $\PGL(2)$ cuspidal representation of prime level tending to infinity.
+The latter also deals with regularization and contains a Weyl-type subconvex bound for $L(1/2,\sigma)$, where $\sigma$ is a $\PGL(2)$ cuspidal representation of prime level tending to infinity.

 We may think the above example as the $n=2$ case for a general reciprocity formula $\GL(2n)\times\GL(n)\rightsquigarrow\GL(2n)\times\GL(n)$.
-For $n>2$, one can see a certain glimpse of a reciprocity formula in the works of Blomer \cite{Blomer2012Period} and first named author \cite{Jana2020RS}.
+For $n>2$, one can see a certain glimpse of a reciprocity formula in the works of Blomer \cite{Blomer2012Period} and the first named author \cite{Jana2020RS}.
 Here one has to be even more flexible when employing the term ``reciprocity'' as on one side of the formula the periods are neither known nor expected to be related to $L$-functions.
 Nevertheless these results fit in the overall strategy where one can bypass the need of a delicate study of geometric side (in the sense of the trace formula).

 \item $\mathbf{4=3+1}$.
 Here we are concerned with averages of